 Support music and sound at the cinema by sponsoring the Short Sounds Film Festival and we can offer you a number of marketing opportunities placing your company logo at the heart of the festival on:

-- The festival website www.shortsounds.co.uk
+- The festival website www.shortsounds.co.uk with over 37,000 annual visitors

 - Approximately 15,000 leaflets, posters and programmes